Azure/c-logging/v2/devdoc/logging.md

 // when a user wants to specify string fields in a context using printf-style formatting, they can use LOG_CONTEXT_STRING_PROPERTY
 // LOG_CONTEXT_STRING_PROPERTY(property_name, property_conversion_specifier, property_value)

+// when a user wants specify a string property with the property name message
+// LOG_MESSAGE(message)
 ```

 Various example usages: